natalieagus/50002/docs/Labs/lab5.md

 - **1D Project Checkoff 1: ALU (3%)**
   - The **same** ALU must have a working **manual** and **automated** tester on the **FPGA HARDWARE**.
+  - Don't forget the error case requirement, read the [1D checkoff 1 handout and rubrics](https://natalieagus.github.io/50002/project/1d/checkoff-1) for more details

 Unless otherwise specified, all ALU checkoff marks (2% lab implementation + 3% 1D ALU) are awarded **per 1D project group**.
 The eDimension questionnaire is graded per individual.

 {:.important}
-[Give the 1D handout a read](https://natalieagus.notion.site/50-002-1D-Project-Electronic-Hardware-Prototype-EHP-30-d2b68e992aca4020ad84020e7df002cb) before Checkoffs to ensure that you don't miss any information or requirements.
+[Give the 1D handout a read](https://natalieagus.github.io/50002/project/1d/checkoff-1) before Checkoffs to ensure that you don't miss any information or requirements.

 **For 1D Checkoff 1**: ALU, you're ALSO required to create **additional** functionalities.
 You **are allowed** to use Lucid math and comparison operator for this **NEW** functionality.
 For example, if your new operation involves `ROTATE_SHIFT` between A and B, you're allowed to implement it as follows: